Byron Haskin

 Byron Conrad Haskin (April 22, 1899 – April 16, 1984) was an American film and television director, special effects creator and cinematographer.
 He is best known for directing The War of the Worlds (1953), one of many films where he teamed with producer George Pal.

 Career

 Haskin was born in Portland, Oregon, where his father was employed as a schoolteacher.
 Both Haskins' mother and father were natives of California.
 Haskin was raised primarily in San Francisco.

-He graduated from the University of California.
+Byron served in the U.S. Naval Reserve Force during World War I. He graduated from the University of California.
 He went out to Hollywood in 1917 and became the apprentice of cameraman H. Lyman Broening.
 He was hired as the cinematographer in 1922 for Hurricane's Gal.
 In his early career, he was also a special effects artist, with a number of credits on Warner Bros. films, eventually becoming the head of the studio's special effects department (1937–1945).
 During his tenure there, he earned four Oscar nominations for his effects work, all shared with Nathan Levinson: